-• Universal (Promotion) programs target the general population and seek to increase overall well-being and reduce the overall prevalence of problem behaviours, and include comprehensive, well-coordinated components for individuals, families, schools, communities, and organizations.
-Promotes positive behaviour and includes social marketing and other public information efforts.
+■ Universal (Promotion) programs target the general population and seek to increase overall well-being and reduce the overall prevalence of unwanted or problem behaviours.
+These programs include comprehensive, well-coordinated components for individuals, families, schools, communities, and organizations.
+They promote positive behaviour and include social marketing and other public information efforts.

-• Selected (Prevention) programs target groups that are exposed to factors that place them at a greater than average risk for the problem.
+■ Selected (Prevention) programs target groups that are exposed to factors that place them at a greater than average risk for the problem.
 These programs are tailored to reduce identified risk factors and strengthen protective factors.
 Examples of prevention programs include pregnancy prevention, drop-out prevention, Strengthening Families, substance abuse prevention, violence prevention, HIV prevention, smoking prevention, child abuse prevention, and suicide prevention.